brson/brson.github.com/progress.md

 layout: basic
 ---

-Change is super hard.
-Keeping a record of my progress helps keep me motivated.
+Change is hard.
+Recording your progress helps keep you motivated.

 # 2015-06-18